-IF the ECU has the capability to verify a time message, the ECU is CONDI-TIONALLY REQUIRED to load and verify the current time, or the most recent securely attested time.
+IF the ECU has the capability to verify a time message, the ECU SHOULD load and verify the current time, or the most recent securely attested time.

 5.4.3.2.
 Verify metadata

 The ECU SHALL verify the latest downloaded metadata (Section 5.4.4) using either full or partial verification.
 If the metadata verification fails for any reason, the ECU SHALL jump to the final step (Section 5.4.3.6).